Spanish Guitar Songs for Guitar – Free Sheet Music and TABs

 C – Chico (Pinky)

 The right hand creates the sound of the guitar.
 This sound defines the Spanish guitar.
 A player can change the sound (tone quality) of the instrument in multiple ways.
-She can pluck the strings in different places on the string.
-And she can use right-hand fingernails to create different sounds.
+Skillful players are able to use a variety of right hand techniques to create unique sounds.
+They can pluck the strings in different places on the string.
+And they can use right-hand fingernails to create different sounds while finger picking.
 The individual guitar itself also has a distinctive sound.
 This is influenced by the woods used and the way it is built.

 We typically hold a classical guitar at a 45-degree angle.
 This allows both hands to play comfortably while maximizing sonic possibilities.
 The left hand can move up and down the fretboard.
 And the right hand is at liberty to play anywhere over the guitar body.